Application binary interface: Description

-Complete ABIs

-A complete ABI, such as the Intel Binary Compatibility Standard (iBCS), allows a program from one operating system supporting that ABI to run without modifications on any other such system, provided that necessary shared libraries are present, and similar prerequisites are fulfilled.

-ABIs can also standardize details such as the C++ name mangling, exception propagation, and calling convention between compilers on the same platform, but do not require cross-platform compatibility.
+ABIs include the Intel Binary Compatibility Standard (iBCS) and the System V Release 4 ABIs for various instruction sets.

-Embedded ABIs
+Embedded ABI

-An embedded-application binary interface (EABI) specifies standard conventions for file formats, data types, register usage, stack frame organization, and function parameter passing of an embedded software program, for use with an embedded operating system.
+An embedded ABI (EABI), used on an embedded operating system, specifies aspects such as file formats, data types, register usage, stack frame organization, and function parameter passing of an embedded software program.

-Compilers that support the EABI create object code that is compatible with code generated by other such compilers, allowing developers to link libraries generated with one compiler with object code generated with another compiler.
-Developers writing their own assembly language code may also interface with assembly generated by a compliant compiler.
+Each compiler and assembler that supports an EABI creates object code that is compatible with code generated by other such compilers and assemblers.
+This allows developers to link libraries generated by one compiler with object code generated by another.

-EABIs are designed to optimize for performance within the limited resources of an embedded system.
-Therefore, EABIs omit most abstractions that are made between kernel and user code in complex operating systems.
+Typically, an EABI is optimized for performance for the limited resources of the target embedded system.
+Therefore, an EABI may omit abstractions between kernel and user space typically found in desktop operating systems.
 For example, dynamic linking may be avoided to allow smaller executables and faster loading, fixed register usage allows more compact stacks and kernel calls, and running the application in privileged mode allows direct access to custom hardware operation without the indirection of calling a device driver.
 The choice of EABI can affect performance.